vikas-srivastava/extensionmanager/docs/en/topics/submit-extension.md

 ![Create Page](https://github.com/vikas-srivastava/extensionmanager/raw/master/docs/img/module-page.png)

 By submitting read-only address of repository we are fetching all the information of [composer.json](https://github.com/vikas-srivastava/demo_composer_module/blob/master/composer.json#L1) file placed in root of module directory using [composer](https://github.com/composer/composer).
-Along with content of composer.json we are also fetching data of all orher versions.
+Along with content of composer.json we are also fetching data of all other versions.

 ![Extension submission form](https://github.com/vikas-srivastava/extensionmanager/raw/master/docs/img/module-submission-form.png)